Understanding patient perspectives to inform health services and care

 Psychometric evaluation of two appetite questionnaires in patients with heart failure (Publication Link)

 The QoLHHI inventory is a tool that helps to measure subjective quality-of-life (QoL) in homeless or vulnerably housed individuals.
-Created by CHÉOS Scientists Drs.
+Created by Advancing Health Scientists Drs.
 Anita Palepu, Anne Gadermann, and UBC Professor Dr. Anita Hubley, the QoLHHI is interview-based and is a comprehensive measure of QoL, and is available for researchers to use free-of-charge for research, service provision, and program evaluation purposes.

 Please visit the QoLHHI Inventory website for more details.